Conditional PED-ANOVA: Hyperparameter Importance in Hierarchical & Dynamic Search Spaces: Experiments on Synthetic Problems

 \subsubsection{Results and Discussion}

 The results are shown in \cref{fig:cped-anova-synthetic-objective-results-regime-dependent}.
-Similar to the disjoint-domain setting (\cref{eq:toy-domains-disjoint}) in the conditional activation experiment (\cref{sec:conditional-presence}), the gating variable $c$ determines whether a sample achieves top-half performance, which is reflected by the high importance of $c$ around $\gamma^\prime\approx 0.5$.
-On the other hand, unlike the conditional activation case, both $x$ and $y$ are always active and contribute to the objective, so their importance grows toward more extreme targets (smaller or larger $\gamma^\prime$).
+Similar to the disjoint-domain setting (\cref{eq:toy-domains-disjoint}) in the conditional activation experiment (\cref{sec:conditional-presence}), the gating variable $c$ largely determines top-half performance, yielding high importance near $\gamma^\prime\approx 0.5$.
+Unlike that case, however, both $x$ and $y$ are always active and contribute to the objective, consistent with their importance grows toward more extreme targets (smaller or larger $\gamma^\prime$).
 Moreover, $x$ is consistently more important than $y$, reflecting its ability to attain more extreme values (around $\pm 7$).